wp-plugins/confident-captcha/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining a very easy CAPTCHA for people to solve.
+Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining a very easy CAPTCHA for humans to solve.

 == Description ==
 Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining a very easy CAPTCHA for people to solve.
 All your website visitors have to do is click a few specific pictures on the CAPTCHA to prove they are human and not a bot.
 Confident CAPTCHA takes just a few seconds to solve.
 Use Confident CAPTCHA to stop spam and bots on comment forms, logins, registration forms and password resets.